jacobvarner/hoops-jacobvarner/_posts/2020-9-7-prep-to-pros-part-1-hidden-gems-and-development-success-stories.md

 **Kyle Alexander - Tennessee**

 Kyle Alexander was the 362nd ranked recruit in the 2015 class but ended up signing as an undrafted free agent in 2019 after four seasons at Tennessee.
-He is currently the second lowest ranked recruit to play in the NBA from the SEC since 2003.
+He is currently the second-lowest ranked recruit to play in the NBA from the SEC since 2003.

 **Admiral Schofield - Tennessee**